Disadvantaged Business Enterprise (DBE)

 - Decentralized wastewater management

-Information from the survey is complied into a report to Congress that documents national needs.
-The Report provides Congress, and state legislatures, information to assist their budgeting efforts and provide information on general water quality issues to the public.
+Information from the survey is compiled into a report to Congress that documents national needs.
+The Report provides Congress, and state legislatures, information to assist their budgeting efforts and provides information on general water quality issues to the public.

 The 2012 CW Needs Survey Report to Congress, published in January 2016, is available on the EPA CW Needs Survey webpage: www.epa.gov/cwns